Like and subscribe — and read the disclaimers, please.

 If your YouTube video does any of the following, you may need a disclaimer:

 - Provides advice

-- your video features other people’s intellectual property.
+- Features other people’s intellectual property

-- your video features your own copyrighted materials.
+- Features your own copyrighted materials

 What Is a YouTube Disclaimer?